dingbat/nsrails/readme.md

 Getting warmed up
 ----------

-By subclassing NSRailsModel, your class gets tons of instance and class methods that'll act on your remote objects.
+By subclassing NSRRemoteObject, your class gets tons of instance and class methods that'll act on your remote objects.
 Here are a few of the things you can do with your new class:

 ```objc
 // Retrieve post with ID 1